sensu/sensu-docs/content/sensu-go/5.17/guides/monitor-server-resources.md

 To power the check, you'll use the [Sensu CPU Checks][1] asset and the [Sensu Ruby Runtime][7] asset.

-Use the following sensuctl example to register the `sensu-plugins-cpu-checks` asset for CentOS or download the asset definition for Debian or Alpine from [Bonsai][1] and register the asset using `sensuctl create --file filename.yml`:
+Use [`sensuctl asset add`][9] to register the `sensu-plugins-cpu-checks` asset:

 {{< highlight shell >}}
-sensuctl asset create sensu-plugins-cpu-checks --url "https://assets.bonsai.sensu.io/68546e739d96fd695655b77b35b5aabfbabeb056/sensu-plugins-cpu-checks_4.0.0_centos_linux_amd64.tar.gz" --sha512 "518e7c17cf670393045bff4af318e1d35955bfde166e9ceec2b469109252f79043ed133241c4dc96501b6636a1ec5e008ea9ce055d1609865635d4f004d7187b"
+sensuctl asset add sensu-plugins/sensu-plugins-cpu-checks:4.1.0 -r cpu-checks-plugins
 {{< /highlight >}}

+This example uses the `-r` (rename) flag to specify a shorter name for the asset: `cpu-checks-plugins`.

-Then, use this sensuctl example to register the `sensu-ruby-runtime` asset for CentOS or download the asset definition for Debian or Alpine from [Bonsai][7] and register the asset using `sensuctl create --file filename.yml`:
+You can also download the asset definition for Debian or Alpine from [Bonsai][1] and register the asset with `sensuctl create --file filename.yml`.

+Then, use the following sensuctl example to register the `sensu-ruby-runtime` asset:

 {{< highlight shell >}}
-sensuctl asset create sensu-ruby-runtime --url "https://assets.bonsai.sensu.io/03d08cdfc649500b7e8cd1708bb9bb93d91fea9e/sensu-ruby-runtime_0.0.8_ruby-2.4.4_centos_linux_amd64.tar.gz" --sha512 "7b254d305af512cc524a20a117c601bcfae0d51d6221bbfc60d8ade180cc1908081258a6eecfc9b196b932e774083537efe748c1534c83d294873dd3511e97a3"
+sensuctl asset add sensu/sensu-ruby-runtime:0.0.10 -r sensu-ruby-runtime
 {{< /highlight >}}

+You can also download the asset definition from [Bonsai][7] and register the asset using `sensuctl create --file filename.yml`.

-Use sensuctl to confirm that both the `sensu-plugins-cpu-checks` and `sensu-ruby-runtime` assets are ready to use:
+Use sensuctl to confirm that both the `cpu-checks-plugins` and `sensu-ruby-runtime` assets are ready to use:

 {{< highlight shell >}}
 sensuctl asset list
           Name                                                URL                                       Hash
 ────────────────────────── ─────────────────────────────────────────────────────────────────────────── ─────────
- sensu-plugins-cpu-checks   //assets.bonsai.sensu.io/.../sensu-plugins-cpu-checks_4.0.0_centos_linux_amd64.tar.gz          518e7c1
+ cpu-checks-plugins   //assets.bonsai.sensu.io/.../sensu-plugins-cpu-checks_4.1.0_centos_linux_amd64.tar.gz          518e7c1
  sensu-ruby-runtime         //assets.bonsai.sensu.io/.../sensu-ruby-runtime_0.0.10_ruby-2.4.4_centos_linux_amd64.tar.gz     338b88b
 {{< /highlight >}}

 ### Create a check

-Now that the assets are registered, create a check named `check-cpu` that runs the command `check-cpu.rb -w 75 -c 90` with the `sensu-plugins-cpu-checks` and `sensu-ruby-runtime` assets at an interval of 60 seconds for all entities subscribed to the `system` subscription.
+Now that the assets are registered, create a check named `check-cpu` that runs the command `check-cpu.rb -w 75 -c 90` with the `cpu-checks-plugins` and `sensu-ruby-runtime` assets at an interval of 60 seconds for all entities subscribed to the `system` subscription.
 This check generates a warning event (`-w`) when CPU usage reaches 75% and a critical alert (`-c`) at 90%.

 {{< highlight shell >}}